Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

       linkages are technically sound.
 - [ ] Ensure risk disclaimers and assumptions are clearly documented alongside the visuals.

+### Verify

+- [ ] Recalculate key token metrics with the recorded GDP inputs to confirm models and dashboards output the expected values.
+- [ ] Save screenshots or exports of the verification results in the tokenomics changelog for traceability.
+- [ ] Flag any discrepancies between on-chain data and modeled scenarios in the project tracker before optimization begins.

 ### Optimize